Jeff-Smith31/Todo_App/README.md

 - Minimal UI: dedicated login page, task list page, and a separate task form page

 Architecture
 - Frontend: Static HTML/CSS/JS with a Service Worker and Web App Manifest.
-Served from any static host (locally or S3+CloudFront in production).
+Served by Nginx on the same EC2 instance as the backend in production (and can be served locally for dev).
-- Backend (optional): Django + Django REST Framework + SQLite (Dockerized).
-Secure defaults (CORS with credentials, session auth).
-Web Push subscribe endpoints provided (VAPID key exposure when configured).
+- Backend: Node.js/Express API (Dockerized) with DynamoDB persistence and Web Push.
+Nginx proxies /api/* to the backend container.
-- Auto‑connect: The frontend reads window.RUNTIME_CONFIG.BACKEND_URL from an optional config.js file at the site root.
-We provide a script that writes this file during deployment so the frontend is automatically connected to the backend without manual edits.
+- Auto‑connect: The frontend reads window.RUNTIME_CONFIG.BACKEND_URL from config.js at the site root.
+In the Nginx setup this is set to empty string, meaning same‑origin requests to /api/*.

 Quick start (frontend only)
 - From the frontend/website directory, serve the site locally: